lgtm-migrator/practicas_mh_ugr/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bienvenido a la documentación de las Prácticas?
+Bienvenido a la documentación de las prácticas!
 ===============================================

 En este sitio encontrará toda la documentación relativa a las prácticas